 In the latest twist, a new study, which sequenced the human genomes of 442 individuals from areas of Viking-age settlement, confirms that people of many different genetic backgrounds were given ‘Viking’ burials.
 In Orkney, this included two burials with grave goods from Buckquoy and Birsay who were found to have ‘British-like’ ancestry according to their DNA (see my take on these here).
 There were also a handful of individuals buried in Scandinavia and the Baltic found to have similar ancestry.
 It confirms the warnings of archaeologists that ‘Viking’ artefacts could be adopted by anyone regardless of descent.

-Maybe they did – with the caveat that DNA cannot tell a Pict from any other inhabitant of Britain because identities are not in the blood – but in any case, this would only be part of the story of what happened in Orkney in the ninth century.
+Maybe they did – with the caveat that DNA cannot tell a Pict from a Viking or any other inhabitant of Britain because identities are not in the blood – but in any case, this would only be part of the story of what happened in Orkney in the ninth century.

 Put a ring on it